Vitamin C and colds

 National Institutes of Health, Office of Dietary Supplements website.
 Fact sheet for health professionals: vitamin C.

 Shah D, Sachdev HPS.
-Vitamin C (ascorbic acid).
-In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF eds.
+Vitamin C (ascorbic acid) deficiency and excess.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 50.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 63.

 Reviewed by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.